yedukrishnanr/TRASH-NET/README.md

 # TRASH NET
- A CNN model which classifies "PLASTIC","PAPER" and "CARDBOARD".
+ A CNN model which classifies PLASTIC ,PAPER and CARDBOARD.